 The French word for snowdrop is ‘perce-neige’ (pierce-the-snow)… still very romantic!

-Snowdrops generally flower towards the end of Winter hence ‘piercing through the snow’ (perce-neige).
-There was no snowfall this Winter in Paris but the little snowdrops somehow found their way in growing… piercing through the dead leaves!
+Snowdrops generally flower towards Winter’s end, hence ‘piercing through the snow’ (perce-neige).
+There was no snowfall this Winter in Paris, but the little snowdrops somehow found their way in growing… piercing through the dead leaves!